 - Visit nuget.org/downloads and select NuGet 3.3 or higher (2.8.6 is not compatible with Mono).
 The latest version is always recommended, and 4.1.0+ is required to publish packages to nuget.org.

 - Each download is the

 nuget.exefile directly.
 Instruct your browser to save the file to a folder of your choice.
-The file is not an installer; running it from the browser won't show anything.
+The file is not an installer; you won't see anything if you run it directly from the browser.

 - Add the folder where you placed

 nuget.exeto your PATH environment variable to use the CLI tool from anywhere.